supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex9_ASIM.md

     |Function name|vimRegEvtSecurityEvent|
     |Legacy Category|MyASIM|

-    >Note: Sometime it will take long time  to get the output, Meanwhile you can procceed with next task.
+    >Note: Sometimes it will take a long time  to get the output, Meanwhile you can proceed with the next task.

 1. Then select **Save**.

 1. In a new query tab, enter **vimRegEvtSecurityEvent** and select **Run**.

 ### Task 3: Create a unifying workspace parser.